UCLComputerScience/COMP0016_2020_21_Team25/Backend/api/README.md

 # Backend API
-The backend allows is to be accessed via a restful API on `localhost`.
+Source code for the backend of the IBM FISE Concierge, providing support for both the app and the companion web app, accessed via a restful API on `localhost`.

 ## Endpoints